top of page

 Lori spent her early childhood on her family's farm at Yilliminning in the wheatbelt of Western Australia, and her early adult life jillarooing on the cattle station of her husband’s family, Wyloo, in the Pilbara, Western Australia.
 She now farms with her husband on their sustainable regenerative agricultural farming property in the south west of Western Australia, Boyup Brook, where her studio is located.

-The botanical elements in my work are used as a reflection of personal transformations.
-I link key positive personality traits of people with ecological characteristics of botanicals to create a distinctive 'language of flowers' as a way of expressing inner strengths/virtues.
-Importantly, they also seek to create a narrative around our cultural identity and role within our natural world."
+The botanical elements in Lori's work are used as a reflection of personal transformations.
+They link key positive personality traits of people with ecological characteristics of botanicals to create a distinctive 'language of flowers' as a way of expressing inner strengths/virtues.
+Significantly they dually seek to create a narrative around our cultural identity and role within our natural world.

 bottom of page